Gordie Walker

 Gord Walker (born August 12, 1965) is a Canadian former professional ice hockey player.
+He played 31 games in the National Hockey League with the New York Rangers and Los Angeles Kings between 1987 and 1989.
+The rest of his career, which lasted from 1985 to 1991, was spent in the minor leagues.
 He was selected by the New York Rangers in the third round (53rd overall) of the 1983 NHL Entry Draft.

-Between 1986 and 1989 he played in 31 National Hockey League games with the New York Rangers and Los Angeles Kings.

 Minor hockey career

 Walker spent the majority of his playing career in the minor leagues and was a member of the 1983 Memorial Cup champion Portland Winter Hawks.

 Family

-Gord's son Luke, was previously a prospect in the Colorado Avalanche farm system and was a member of the United States hockey team that won gold at the 2010 World Junior Ice Hockey Championships in Saskatchewan.
-Luke was drafted by the Avs in the fifth round of the 2010 NHL Entry Draft.
+Gord's son Luke, also played hockey, and was a member of the American national junior team that won gold at the 2010 World Junior Championships.
+Luke was drafted by Colorado in the fifth round of the 2010 NHL Entry Draft, but did not play in the NHL.